Learning Multi-Agent Coordination through Connectivity-driven Communication: Related Work

 \subsection{Attention mechanisms to support communication}

 In a collaborative decision making context, attention mechanisms are used to selectively identify relevant information coming from the environment and other agents that should be prioritised to infer better policies.
 For example, in \cite{jiang2018learning}, the agents first encode their observations to produce messages; then an attention unit, implemented as a recurrent neural network (RNN), probabilistically controls which incoming messages are used as inputs for the action selection network.
-The CommNet algorithm \cite{sukhbaatar2016learning} has been extended using a multi-agent predictive modeling approach \cite{hoshen2017vain} which captures the locality of interactions and improves performance by determining which agents will share information.
-The TarMac algorithm \cite{das2018tarmac} instead leverages the signature-based attention model originally proposed in \cite{vaswani2017attention}.
+The CommNet algorithm \cite{sukhbaatar2016learning} has been extended using a multi-agent predictive modeling approach \cite{hoshen2017vain} which captures the locality of interactions and improves performance by determining which agents will share information. { In the IS algorithm \cite{kim2020communication} the agents predict their future trajectories, and these predictions are utilised by an attention mechanism module to compose a message determining the next actions to take. } The TarMac algorithm \cite{das2018tarmac} instead leverages the signature-based attention model originally proposed in \cite{vaswani2017attention}.
 Here, each agent receives the messages broadcasted by others and produces a query that helps select what information to keep and what to discard.
 The latter approach is closely related to the work proposed in this paper; ours agents also aggregate information coming from different sources in order to maximise their final reward.